 SEARCH THE DATABASE

 Species noted as sensitive by the USDA Forest Service or the South Dakota Department of Game, Fish and Parks or the Wyoming Natural Heritage Inventory are available to the public on this database, but the location information for these collections is withheld.
-A list of the sensitive species can be obtained if you click here.

 Researchers who need access to locality data for these species can contact Grace Kostel, Database Manager (Grace.Kostel@bhsu.edu).
 Comments and suggestions are appreciated and can be directed to Grace Kostel or Mark Gabel (Mark.Gabel@bhsu.edu).